Kazuchika Okada: Personal life

 Okada was engaged to TV Asahi presenter Yoko Mori, whom he had been in a relationship with from 2013 to 2017.
 In August 2014, after his uncle and cousin had both been diagnosed with cancer, Okada established the "Rainmaker Kikin" ("Rainmaker Fund") to battle children's cancer.
 For every match Okada won, he pledged to donate ¥30,000 (the equivalent of US$277.20).

 In April 2019, voice actress Suzuko Mimori announced her marriage to Okada.
 In May 2022, it was announced that the couple are expecting their first child.
 In August, they welcomed a son.
 In November 2024, the couple welcomed their second son.

 Okada supports Premier League club Manchester City, having become a supporter after watching the All or Nothing documentary on Amazon Prime, chronicling their success.
 He also supports J1 League club FC Tokyo, and attended the club's 2023 squad launch as well as their match against Shonan Bellmare on 9 April 2023.
+He is also a fan of the New York Knicks.